mayankkh1/kubernetesdocument/README.md

 #### Step 11: Create manifest file for Horizontal Pod Autoscaling.

-- In this first we have to add resource limit to application pod.
+- In this first we have to add resource limit to application pod enable metrics.
 So, we need to add below lines in nodeapp.yaml file.

   ```
   resources: